-Control Objective 15 - Acquisitions and Contracts
+Control Objective 14 - Acquisitions and Contracts

-Controls provide reasonable assurance that acquisitions are made by an authorized contracting officer who certifies the award is complete, accurate, and meets legal and regulatory requirements.
+Controls provide reasonable assurance that acquisitions are made by an authorized contracting officer who certifies the award is complete, accurate, and documented in accordance with ARC policies and procedures.

 The acquisition dollar threshold and type of acquisition determines the supporting documentation that is required to be retained in the acquisition file.
 The acquisition file documentation is reviewed by a warranted Contracting Officer prior to signing the award document.
 The Contracting Officer's signature on the award document certifies the award is complete and accurate and that the acquisition files meet legal and regulatory requirements.